HiNett/CarbonWashing/synopsis/scripts.md

 How dare you do this to me Carbon... you were the one that I was trusting, the one that I was loving...
 You're such a disgusting person..

 Narration good_ending:
 You kissed the bride and are now spending a happy life with Clem69.
-You had a lot of children and were buried together after more than 80 years spent together.
+You're living together happily in a huge house, sharing dishes between each other.

 Narration sad_ending:
 You were not a man and decided to run away.
 You also put Clem69 into the dump.
+They passed away from obsolescence about 10 years later.
 You are now banned from society.
-What a shame! in
+What a shame!

 Narration best_ending:
-Not only did you kiss the bride, but you also went straight for a honeymoon.
+You didn't only kiss the bride, you also went straight for a Honeymoon.
 You are the most loved person on the planet and are happy living with Clem69.
+You had a lot of miniature and portable dishwashers that can speak, and were buried together after more than 80 years spent together.